DeadlyBossMods/LuaLS-Config/README.md

 7. Add extra definitions for DBM to settings.json
 	1. Find the `Lua.workspace.library` entry, it should already exist and have entries from the WoW API extension
 	2. Add this line to the library array: `<path to where you cloned LuaLS-Config>/Definitions`
+	3. Add this line to the library array: `<path to where you cloned the main DeadlyBossMods repo>/DBM-Core`
-	3. Add this line to the library array: `<path to where you cloned the DBM-Unified repo>`
+	3. Add this line to the library array: `<path to where you cloned the main DeadlyBossMods repo>/DBM-StatusBarTimers`

 Your settings.json should look like this afterwards: